soraraso42/php-web-app-public-access/README.md

 # PHP Web App: Deposit Calculator

 ## Overview
 This is an interactive web application built with **PHP** to offer users services like deposit calculation and appointment booking.
-The application emphasizes **server-side rendering and validation** while ensuring data privacy through PHP sessions.
+The application emphasizes **server-side rendering and validation** while ensuring data privacy through PHP **sessions**.
 Users can calculate future deposits based on their principal input and years of deposit, and also book appointments either by phone or email.

-The app applies **server-side validation** using regular expressions to ensure proper formatting of user input (e.g., phone numbers, email addresses, and postal codes).
+The app applies server-side validation using **regular expressions** to ensure proper formatting of user input (e.g., phone numbers, email addresses, and postal codes).
 It also offers meaningful feedback to users when errors occur, without requiring them to re-enter correctly entered data.

 ![ezgif com-animated-gif-maker](https://github.com/user-attachments/assets/cee85fdb-4f58-4fd3-9f9c-674ba334b749)